cms-legacydata-analyses/EventProductionExampleTool/MCDrellYanProductionNoPU/README.md

 cmsDriver.py step2 --filein file:hltDY.root --step RAW2DIGI,L1Reco,RECO,VALIDATION:validation_prod,DQM:DQMOfflinePOGMC --datatier AODSIM,DQM --conditions START53_LV6::All --fileout=recoDY.root --mc --eventcontent AODSIM,DQM  --python_filename recoDY.py --no_exec -n 10
 ```

-Note here that the ROOT file *hltDY.root*, which was obtained in the last step (step 1), serves as input for step2.
+Note here that the ROOT file *hltDY.root*, which was obtained in the last step (step 1), serves as input for step 2.
 We now process the event up to the final step: the reconstruction (RECO).
 This command produces a file, *recoDY.py*, which needs to be modified
 like we did above.
 I.e.,